-- L. Submit a written statement signed by an authorized representative of the school district in which the project is located confirming payment in full of all applicable developer fees and other requirements lawfully imposed by the school district. - M. Complete and record a Declaration of Geologic Hazards.
+- L. Provide required off-street parking as per section 13.10.552 of the County Code.
+Parking spaces must be 8.5 feet wide by 18 feet long and must be located entirely outside vehicular rights-of way.
+Parking must be clearly designated on the plot plan and is based on the number of bedrooms proposed. - M. Submit a written statement signed by an authorized representative of the school district in which the project is located confirming payment in full of all applicable developer fees and other requirements lawfully imposed by the school district. - N. Complete and record a Declaration of Geologic Hazards.
 You may not alter the wording of this declaration.
 The County Geologist will provide the Declaration of Geologic Hazards form after his review of the full geology and geotechnical reports.
 Follow the instructions to record and return the form to the Planning Department. - IV.
 All construction shall be performed according to the approved plans for the Building Permit.
-Prior to final building inspection, the applicant/owner must meet the following conditions: - A. All site improvements shown on the final approved Building Permit plans shall be installed. - B. All inspections required by the building permit shall be completed to the satisfaction of the County Building Official. - C. Submit a letter from the Project Geotechnical Engineer confirming that all of the construction complies with the recommendations of the geotechnical engineer. - D. Pursuant to Sections 16.40.040 and 16.42.100 of the County Code, if at any time during site preparation, excavation, or other ground disturbance associated with this development, any artifact or other evidence of an historic archaeological resource or a Native American cultural site is discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the Sheriff-Coroner if the discovery contains human remains, or the Planning Director if the discovery contains no human remains.
+Prior to final building inspection, the applicant/owner must meet the following conditions: - A. All site improvements shown on the final approved Building Permit plans shall be installed. - B. All inspections required by the building permit shall be completed to the satisfaction of the County Building Official. - C. Submit a letter from the Project Geotechnical Engineer confirming that all of the construction complies with the recommendations of the geotechnical engineer. - Pursuant to Sections 16.40.040 and 16.42.100 of the County Code, if at any time during site preparation, excavation, or other ground disturbance associated with this development, any artifact or other evidence of an historic archaeological resource or a Native American cultural site is discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the Sheriff-Coronerif the discovery contains human remains, or the Planning Director if the discovery contains no human remains.
 The procedures established in Sections 16.40.040 and 16.42.100, shall be observed.